1. Choose the date

 What this means, all things equal, is that having your app displayed once every four queries would result in roughly the same click-throughs as being the #2 organic result for that query.

 App developers only pay for Search Ads when someone taps on the ad.
 Added to that, there is no minimum spend, and you can start or stop ads at any time, as there is no commitment required from the developer.
+That’s why this is a mobile marketing strategy you should definitely consider.

 Apple is claiming that small developers won’t be at a disadvantage to the Big Guns, because ads are generated from the metadata on product pages rather than allowing large app companies to optimize around any keyphrase they wish to rank for.